ndido98/acida/README.md

 # Improving Accomplice Detection in the Morphing Attack

-This is the repository that holds the official reference implementation for the paper "Dealing with Subject Similarity in Differential Morphing Attack Detection" (Di Domenico et al., 2023, under submission).
+This is the repository that holds the official reference implementation for the paper "Improving Accomplice Detection in the Morphing Attack" (Di Domenico et al., 2023, under submission).

 ## Requirements